+The State Agency Office will review the grant proposal for completeness.
 The evaluation results of the proposed projects and outcomes will be forwarded to the Project Review Panel.
 The Project Review Panel is responsible for making recommendations to the State Director.